 Companies should consider the following when carrying our tax audits for closure

 - Submission deadline for declaration for closure: Within 45 days from the closure date specified on the notification of company termination given to the licensing bodies, the corporate income tax (CIT), personal income tax (PIT) (if any) finalization returns, and the invoice usage report shall be submitted to the tax authorities, and relevant tax liabilities must be remitted to the state budget.
-Enterprises also need to clearly determine the creditable VAT position payable or refundable for best results, such as requesting a VAT refund or carrying forward to a new business entity.
+Enterprises also need to clearly determine the creditable VAT position payable or refundable for the best results, such as requesting a VAT refund or carrying forward to a new business entity.

 - Late tax payment interest: A rate of 0.03% per day will be imposed on unpaid tax liabilities counted from the day following the deadline for submission of tax declaration to the actual remittance date.

-Administrative penalties and identification of improper tax fillings by the tax authority:
+Administrative penalties and identification of improper tax fillings by the tax authority

-- For wrongful tax filing or lack of adequate information in the tax fillings, administrative penalty could range from 5 million to 8 million Vietnamese dongs (Clause 3, Article 12, Decree 125/2020/ND-BTC).
+- For wrongful tax filing or lack of adequate information in the tax fillings, the administrative penalty could range from 5 million to 8 million Vietnamese dongs (Clause 3, Article 12, Decree 125/2020/ND-BTC).

 - For under-declared tax obligations, the rate administrative penalty shall be 20% (Article 16, Decree 125/2020/ND-BTC).